-HIS-236 North Carolina History
+North Carolina History

-Prerequisites: DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111
+Prerequisites: Take DRE-098 (or placement), ENG-002 Tier 2 (or placement), or C or higher in ENG-110 or ENG-111.

 This course is a study of geographical, political, economic, and social conditions existing in North Carolina from America's discovery to the present.
 Topics include native and immigrant backgrounds; colonial, antebellum, and Reconstruction periods; party politics; race relations; and the transition from an agrarian to an industrial economy.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in North Carolina.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/ or elective course requirement.